Embedded SDK

 clientSecretto authenticate the session. ekko server-side renders the embedded component inside your page container. -

-Customer reviews and contributes.
+Consumer reviews and contributes.
 The embedded component is shown on the confirmation page.
-Customers see their footprint and can contribute using ekko’s hosted payment.
+Consumers see their footprint and can contribute using ekko's hosted payment.

 -